Claiming COVID costs, and 4 other questions about filing your taxes this year

 As NPR's Cory Turner reported, current estimates suggest "that by the end of tax season, families will have received an average of $4,380 from the 2021 version of the child tax credit, compared with the $2,310 they got under the previous version."

-The American Rescue Plan also boosted unemployment benefits — but the tax rules for that money are different than the previous year.
+The American Rescue Plan also boosted unemployment benefits — but the tax rules for that money are different from the previous year.

 "People laid off from work were able to exclude up to $10,200 in unemployment benefits in the year 2020," Khalfani-Cox said.
 "That exclusion went away last year."